 Growing Blueberries in the Home Garden

-Blueberries can be grown in home gardens and are typically used in the landscape as hedges, mass plantings, or as single specimen plants.
+Blueberries can be grown in home gardens and can be used in the landscape as hedges, mass plantings, or as single specimen plants.
 Blueberries are an ideal year-round addition to the landscape.
 They have delicate white or pink flowers in the spring, the summer fruit has an attractive sky-blue color, and the fall foliage adds red and yellow colors to the landscape.

 Blueberries require a lower pH than many other small fruit crops.
 Before planting, take a soil test to determine lime, sulfur, and fertilizer needs.
 You may also need to incorporate 3 to 4 inches of compost.
 Blueberry plants require excellent soil drainage.
 Full sun is desirable but up to 50% shade is usually acceptable.
 Yield is reduced with increasing shade.

 Rabbiteye (V. ashei) types of blueberries can be grown best in our area.
-The rabbiteye is drought and heat resistant and will tolerate a wider range of soil types.
+The rabbiteye is drought and heat-resistant and will tolerate a wider range of soil types.
 Rabbiteye varieties begin to bare in mid-June.
 More than one rabbiteye variety must be planted to provide the cross-pollination required for maximum yields.
-The following varieties are in order of ripening from early to late that are successful for home gardeners: ‘Climax,’ ‘Premier,’ ‘Tifblue,’ ‘Powderblue,’ ‘Centurion’ Highbush.
+The following varieties are in order of ripening from early to late and successful for home gardeners: ‘Climax,’ ‘Premier,’ ‘Tifblue,’ ‘Powderblue,’ ‘Centurion’ Highbush.